🚪 Escape the Feed

 Platforms are designed to keep you scrolling — not thinking.
 Every click & swipe is tracked, tested, & optimized to hook you in just long enough to serve another ad.

 This isn’t about conspiracy — it’s about attention economics.
-You’re not the customer on most platforms… you’re the product.
+If you’re not paying for the product… you are the product.

 • When the feed becomes your default “mental background,” you start paying hidden taxes: